 Seeing tourism as a right, equity criteria must also be extended to tourists, promoting actions such as inclusive tourism.
-All actions of a sustainable destination must be set in a participatory, inclusive and sustainable governance model.
+All actions of a sustainable destination must opt for a participatory, inclusive and sustainable governance model.
 They must promote a culture of peace and intercultural dialogue in destinations.
 All policies to be developed by a destination in order to implement Goal 16 of the UN Sustainable Development Goals must be in line with the following objectives:

-16.1.
-Have a governance system that includes all stakeholders, especially at a local level, which promotes public-private partnerships, and where the role and responsibilities of each one of those stakeholders is clearly defined, including a citizen participation system.

-16.2.
-Have an indicator system adapted to the characteristics of the destination, which enables the evaluation and monitoring of the continuous improvement and tourist impacts of its components' sustainability, as well as the level of satisfaction of tourists and local residents.
+- 16.1.
+Have a governance system that includes all stakeholders, especially at a local level, which promotes public-private partnerships, and where the role and responsibilities of each one of those stakeholders is clearly defined, including the participation system. - 16.2.
+Have an indicator system adapted to the characteristics of the destination, which enables the evaluation of the continuous improvement of its components' sustainability, as well as the level of satisfaction of tourists and local residents. - 16.3.

-16.3.
-Have mechanisms to control, measure and publicly report data on the satisfaction of the resident and visiting population regarding the tourist activity of the Destination.

-16.4.
 Provide visitors with updated, clear, accurate information on spaces, itineraries, establishments, services and infrastructures of tourist interest.
-Such information must be respectful towards host communities.
+Such information must be respectful towards host communities. - 16.4.

-16.5.
 Develop a tourism strategy through which the destination accepts the implementation of sustainable commitments.
-Such strategy must be publicly available in the customary languages among tourists.
+Such strategy must be publicly available in the customary languages among tourists. - 16.5.
+Have mechanisms to control, measure and publicly report data on the level of satisfaction of residents and visitors regarding the tourism activity of the destination. - 16.6.

-16.6.
 Have consolidated practices or policies to prevent any type of exploitation within the tourism industry of the destination.

-16.7 Evaluate and periodically regulate new disruptive tourist activities in the city, and eradicate illegal activities, especially those that endanger the fundamental rights of citizens and companies.

-16.8 Integrate the tourist marketing of the city within the strategy of communication, reputation and promotion of the city to guarantee the sustainability of the destination.

-16.9 Seek the integration of management, financing, communication and tourism promotion policies so that they all pivot around a shared strategy based on the pillars of sustainability.

-16.10 Promote the construction of an inclusive and pluralistic tourism story, based on the principles of urban sustainability.

-16.11.
-Have a knowledge and intelligence system related to the management and the tourist activity of the destination, in a way that allows an objective decision making oriented to the sustainability of the tourist activity in the same.